jyasskin/webpackage/explainer.md

 HTTP cache for the logical URL.
 Similarly, when a bundle is navigated to or used as a sub-resource, that fills the HTTP cache for all contained signed or same-origin logical URLs.

+### Content-Disposition

+`Content-Disposition: attachment` has its usual effect: the resource is saved to a file.
+The source of the download, for platforms that can record such a thing, is the signed request URL, not the physical URL.

 ## FAQ